 Data exchange with an SAP system

-Before we start with IDoc details, we define the terms and definitions of the SAP system.
+Before we examine SAP IDoc formats, we must first define the phrase SAP system.
 When we talk about SAP system in the context of this article, we mean SAP ERP.
 This system used to be known as SAP R/3 (you may still hear SAP veterans use this term today).
 Later, the term mySAP ERP became the common nomenclature.
 Today, the term SAP ERP is common.
 More recently also its successor SAP S/4HANA.